10 Steps to Buying a Home

-At Boll Realty, we have a substantial network of trusted professionals involved in the home buying process, including lenders and agents.
+At Boll Realty, we have a substantial network of trusted professionals involved in the home buying process.
+This includes lenders and agents.
 We’ll help you find a trusted lender who will help you navigate the loan pre-approval process.

 It is important to understand your finances and thoroughly consider your ability to manage them.
-While it is common to put 20% down on a home purchase, many lenders now a settle for much less, plus you may find a first-time home buyer program which will require as little as 3% down.
-Once you’ve determined how much you can put down on a home, your lending agent will help you with pre-approval, which will give you a clear idea how much home you can afford.
+While it is common to put 20% down on a home purchase, many lenders now settle for much less.
+Plus, you may find a first-time home buyer program which will require as little as 3% down.
+Once you’ve determined how much you can put down on a home, your lending agent will help you with pre-approval, which will give you a clear idea of how much home you can afford.

-4: The Perfect Home in the Right Location
+4: The Perfect House in the Right Location

 One of the greatest advantages of having an experienced agent on your side is our ability to negotiate a fair price on your new home.
 At Boll Realty, we’ve been doing this for over 40 years.
 We understand the market and know negotiable points, such as the need for improvements, the value of neighboring properties, and planned infrastructure upgrades.
 We’ll assist you in coming up with a fair offer, and help you proceed when the seller responds.